School Choice & Charters Tracker

 Students taking advantage of private school choice represent a small fraction of the nation’s total K-12 population, but the numbers signing up for new state programs have sometimes exceeded projections.

 This tracker provides a concise yet comprehensive snapshot of the private school choice landscape on a rolling basis.
-In our States to Watch section, we highlight states where new private school choice programs or other notable private school choice policy changes are under consideration.
+In our Policies to Watch section, we highlight states where new private school choice programs or other notable private school choice policy changes are under consideration.
 Our glossary defines common terms in discussions about school choice.

 20 States have tax-credit scholarships